Guidance for customising Employee Risk Scores

 • If knowledge retention is critical, you may want to increase the impact for quiz attempts, making it closer to or equal to phishing simulations.

-Best practices for customising your Employee Risk Score
+Best Practices for Customising Employee Risk Score

 1. Balance for your industry